abrasive/nxBender/README.md

 ```
     sudo ./nxBender --server my-sslvpn-host.com -u username -p password -d domainname
 ```
+`-p password`  is optional, if not supplied it will ask interactively on the commandline

 You can supply the server's SSL certificate fingerprint with `--fingerprint` if you're using self-signed certificates or if you want pinning.